cloudFPGA/cFp_HelloThemisto/README.md

 ### Step-11: For further experiments

-Now that your cluster with one CPU and two FPGAs is operational, you may want to try and deploy a larger cluster at step-9 or extend the current cluster with the `[PUT] /clusters/{cluster_id}/extend - Add nodes to an existing cluster` menu of the GUI-API.
+Now that your cluster with one CPU and two FPGAs is operational, you may want to try and deploy a larger cluster at step-9 or extend the size of the current cluster with the `[PUT] /clusters/{cluster_id}/extend - Add nodes to an existing cluster` menu of the GUI-API.

 Depending on the combination of `msg-ring-app` and `invertcase-ring-app` roles in your extended